+1.1 Who can be a member?

-1) Who Can Be a Member?
-Any college or university that has an active and SCHOOL AFFILIATED table tennis club or student organization or Varsity Table Tennis team is eligible to join NCTTA.
+Any college or university that has an active and school-affiliated table tennis club or student organization or varsity table tennis team is eligible to join NCTTA.

-2) Membership Requirements
+1.2 Membership Requirements

-Official NCTTA membership is obtained once:
+NCTTA membership is obtained once:

-- a) The school's table tennis club president has signed the NCTTA membership agreement; - b) The school pays the annual membership fee (see Membership Fees below). - c) The club/team fills out the school information form and turns it in to NCTTA.
+- The school's table tennis club president has signed the NCTTA membership agreement; - b.
+The school pays the annual membership fee (see Section 1.4); and - c.
+The club/team fills out the school information form and turns it in to NCTTA.
 Contact information includes: (phone number, e-mail and mailing addresses) for at least 3 student executives, the campus recreational director, club sports director, athletic director and any school officials responsible for the operations and funding of that particular club or team.